emacholdt/teasy_bot/README.md

 - switch case for the current mode / state
 - menu for adjusting and setting
     + time
-    + number of initial dips
 - menu for choosing tea presets
 - prints remaining time
 - methods for each step and menu print
 - finishing message
 - bilingual German and English changed with 3-button hold (+, -, BACK) during battery status
+- saving of last selected settings in EEPORM

 ### missing
 - implementing of millis()
-- saving of last settings
 - option for occational moving of the tea bag

 ### potentially